evasiongames/gameflow/docs/reference/actions.md

 Attracts the specified target [Rigidbody2D](http://docs.unity3d.com/Manual/class-Rigidbody2D.html) towards the indicated point.

-## Audio Condition

-Evaluates general audio properties.

-## Audio Controller

-Controls the audio events.

-## Bounds Condition

-Evaluates whether the specified Bounds contains or intersects a given 3D point, another Bounds, Collider or GameObject.

-`1.0`

 ## Break

 Stops the execution of the current block of actions.

-## Built-in Active GameObject

-A built-in [Variable](reference.md#variable) that returns the active [GameObject](http://docs.unity3d.com/Manual/class-GameObject.html) \(the one shown in the inspector\).

-## Built-in Current FPS

-A built-in [Variable](reference.md#variable) that returns the current FPS \(Frames Per Second\) the app/game is running at.

-## Built-in Day

-A built-in [Variable](reference.md#variable) that returns the day of the month for the current date.

-## Built-in Default Language

-A built-in [Variable](reference.md#variable) that returns the default language.

-## Built-in Delta Time

-A built-in [Variable](reference.md#variable) that returns the time in seconds it took to complete the last frame.

-## Built-in Device Name

-A built-in [Variable](reference.md#variable) that returns name of the current device.

-## Built-in Frame

-An built-in [Variable](reference.md#variable) that returns a zero-based index indicating the current frame since the start of the application.

-Return type: Integer.

-## Built-in Hour

-A built-in [Variable](reference.md#variable) that returns the hour for the current time.

-## Built-in Input Axis

-A built-in [Variable](reference.md#variable) that returns the current value of the virtual input axis, both horizontal and vertical.

-## Built-in Input Axis X

-A built-in [Variable](reference.md#variable) that returns the current value of the virtual horizontal input axis.

-## Built-in Input Axis Y

-A built-in [Variable](reference.md#variable) that returns the current value of the virtual vertical input axis.

-## Built-in Language

-A built-in [Variable](reference.md#variable) that returns the current language.

-## Built-in Main Camera

-A built-in [Variable](reference.md#variable) that returns the first enabled Camera tagged as 'MainCamera'.

-## Built-in Minute

-A built-in [Variable](reference.md#variable) that returns the minute for the current time.

-## Built-in Month

-A built-in [Variable](reference.md#variable) that returns the month number for the current date.

-## Built-in Mouse Axis

-A built-in [Variable](reference.md#variable) that returns the current value of the Mouse input axis, both horizontal and vertical.

-## Built-in Mouse Axis X

-A built-in [Variable](reference.md#variable) that returns the current value of the horizontal input axis of the Mouse.

-## Built-in Mouse Axis Y

-A built-in [Variable](reference.md#variable) that returns the current value of the vertical input axis of the Mouse.

-## Built-in Mouse Delta

-A built-in [Variable](reference.md#variable) that returns the delta \(relative movement\) position of the mouse cursor.

-## Built-in Mouse Delta X

-A built-in [Variable](reference.md#variable) that returns the delta \(relative movement\) for the X coordinate of the mouse.

-## Built-in Mouse Delta Y

-A built-in [Variable](reference.md#variable) that returns the delta \(relative movement\) for the Y coordinate of the mouse.

-## Built-in Mouse Position

-A built-in [Variable](reference.md#variable) that returns the current position of the mouse cursor.

-## Built-in Mouse Position X

-A built-in [Variable](reference.md#variable) that returns the X coord. of the current position of the mouse cursor.

-## Built-in Mouse Position Y

-A built-in [Variable](reference.md#variable) that returns the Y coord. of the current position of the mouse cursor.

-## Built-in Mouse Wheel

-A built-in [Variable](reference.md#variable) that returns the amount of scrolling applied on the mouse wheel.

-## Built-in Native Resolution

-A built-in [Variable](reference.md#variable) that returns the native resolution of the current screen.

-## Built-in Screen Center

-A built-in [Variable](reference.md#variable) that returns the position of the screen center in Screen coords.

-## Built-in Screen Size

-A built-in [Variable](reference.md#variable) that returns the current screen size.

-## Built-in Second

-A built-in [Variable](reference.md#variable) that returns the second for the current time.

-## Built-in Year

-A built-in [Variable](reference.md#variable) that returns the year for the current date.

 ## Cancel Web Request